Kalia2538/ComputerGaming2025/README.md

 Our game is not in the most playable format (we aren't at the animations chapter and haven't learned to do particles/water flow), but here are the mechanics that you can do as of now:
 * You can move the player around using WASD/Mouse input - (you have to use this function on the player capsule since our character assets have animations linked to them)
 * You can use the customer spawning (linked to a regular capsule, for the same reason as above) by clicking the screen when the customer gets to the counter to leave the counter.
+* In the kitchen scene you can click to dispense a cup or plate a food item.

+Note: As we work on this functionality, we will also work to address a more intuitive mechanism for player movement, which, combined with animation, will be robust enough for the user to control.
+This will also coincide with UI elements to help navigate the player through the initial gameplay, including prompts to signal for the user to move behind the counter to take an order or toggle the ‘coffee dispense button’ to dispense coffee.
+Finally, we will work to add a way for the game to switch between the cafe scene and the kitchen prep scene.